Russell-Waterhouse/blog/content/post/haskell-1-year.md

 ## Learning Haskell.

 I started out with small, LeetCode style programs.
 I eventually made one or two bigger programs.
-I understood Monads.
+I learned Monads are just a slick design pattern to do function composition with embellished types.
 I watched a few lectures on Category theory on YouTube.
 I was not an expert by any definition, but I knew more Haskell than most programmers ever will.

 Then school got busy, I helped found the [University of Victoria Cybersecurity Club](https://github.com/VikeSec), and Haskell just wasn't my biggest priority.